Credit management for insurers: how to keep costs down and ensure happy customers

 Complaints and problems arise at various levels.
 This might include the incorrect handling of a claim, or if a customer is in arrears with paying his insurance premium.
 The latter situation is challenging, but as an insurer, you can make a big difference here.
 First of all, it is important to realise as an insurance company that customers prefer to have everything tailored to their own needs.
 This also applies to paying their insurance premium.
 Responding to this need and helping them in every way possible to pay the premium is therefore not a frivolous luxury.

 In order to be able to offer this, it is important to know the customer well.
 With what frequency would the customer like to pay?
 Would he like to do that with a direct debit?
 Or would he prefer to receive a payment link via WhatsApp?
 As an insurer, you also want to have insight into the customer’s payment behaviour.
 In addition to his wishes, you should identify what loans a customer already has, to what extent he is listed as a bad debtor, and whether he has any debts.
 By gathering as much information as possible you can personalise the invoicing and credit management process.
 With all that data you, as an insurance company, can create segments and assign customers to them.
 Thus fully automating the credit management process.

 Costs down, cash flow up

 Credit management is also a process that can be effectively digitised within insurance companies, thus improving efficiency within the business.
-In addition to the credit manager having more time to focus on exceptional cases, this gives a CFO immediate insight into the information, which is very useful for making future (financial) decisions.
-In short, automation within the insurance industry is not only useful but also necessary in order to structure the business more efficiently and ultimately continue to offer added value to both current and future customers.
+In addition to giving credit managers more time to focus on exceptional cases, it also gives CFOs immediate insight into the information.
+This is very useful for making future (financial) decisions.
+In short, automation within the insurance industry is not only useful but also necessary.
+It allows companies to structure the business more efficiently and ultimately continue to offer added value to both current and future customers.